-In 2020, we helped create and became a founding member of the Canada Plastics Pact, part of the Ellen MacArthur Foundation's Global Plastics Pact network.
-Coalition partners share the vision of changing from a linear take-make-waste system to a more circular plastic packaging economy.
-The goal is to improve landfill diversion rates, while increasing the quality and quantity of recycled material.
-The Pact brings together government, retail and consumer brands, resin makers, recyclers and experts up and down the value chain, to make better packaging decisions that support a circular economy.
+In 2020, we helped create and became a founding member of the Canada Plastics Pact, part Established by the world's largest retail and consumer goods companies, the Golden Design of the Ellen MacArthur Foundation's Global Plastics Pact network.
+Coalition partners share the Rules set high standards for packaging design, by reducing materials and eliminating vision of changing from a linear take-make-waste system to a more circular plastic packaging problematic elements.
+We believe in these rules and, in 2021, we communicated them to economy.
+The goal is to improve landfill diversion rates, while increasing the quality and quantity our hundreds of control brand vendors, outlining our new Loblaw packaging standards and of recycled material.
+The Pact brings together government, retail and consumer brands, resin highlighting the global rules.
+In 2022, we continued to work with our control brand vendors to makers, recyclers and experts up and down the value chain, to make better packaging decisions encourage them to build their internal capabilities on the subject matter. that support a circular economy.